 Our Barbados Insider Guide will help plan your next vacation to Barbados.
-Where do we start?
-After spending 3 months on the island house sitting and living like a local we have put together an extensive guide that will assist you in planning what to do in Barbados.
+After spending 3 months visiting Barbados house sitting and living like a local we have put together an extensive guide that will assist you in planning what to do in Barbados.

 - 1 Barbados An Insiders Guide – What to do in Barbados

 - 4.1 Visit The 11 Parishes of Barbados